Joffcom/n8n-nodes-papercut-health-monitoring/README.md

 # n8n-nodes-papercut-health-monitoring

-This is an n8n community node.
-It lets you use the PaperCut NG / PaperCut MF health monitoring API in your n8n workflows.

 PaperCut MF / PaperCut NG is a print managemnt platform for Linux, Mac and Windows.
+This community node allows you to work with the health monitoring api in your n8n worklfows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.